-The sun bear (Helarctos malayanus), which is also known as the honey bear, dog bear, or small bear, and the ours des cocotiers (coconut bear) in French, and is the world’s smallest bear species, is present in 11 countries: mainly in Malaysia, Indonesia, Myanmar, Thailand, Bangladesh, Brunei, Cambodia, India, and Laos.
+The sun bear (Helarctos malayanus), which is also known as the honey bear, dog bear, or small bear, and the ours des cocotiers (coconut bear) in French, and is the world’s smallest bear species, is present in 11 countries: mainly in Malaysia, Indonesia, Myanmar, Thailand, Brunei, Cambodia, India, Vietnam, and Laos.
 The recent presence of one sun bear has been recorded in China, but it was close to the border with Myanmar, so may well have come across from there.

 David Garshelis from the IUCN’s Bear Specialist Group told symposium attendees that there are possibly two sun bear species.

 The sun bears on Borneo (Helarctos malayanus euryspilus) are different to those on the Asian mainland and Sumatra.

 Sun bears can be distinguished by the white or yellowish patch on their chest.
 They feed on sweet fruits, small rodents, birds, termites, and other insects.

 Populations are decreasing, mainly because of habitat destruction and fragmentation, commercial hunting, and human-bear conflict.

 There is widespread snaring throughout the sun bear’s range.

 In Malaysia and Indonesia, most of the forest clearing is for palm oil plantations and pulpwood.